Tilek12/42HN-ft_transcendence/NotesPhilipp.md

 - why is the profile rendering? for user list updates ok
 - fix the layout issues, its putting the body until the end of the screen. add a footer,

--logincheck is double in router and every route
+- logincheck is double in router and every route

 - why is router rendering every 100ms? //fixed

 - auth.ts line 5/6 ? what is this added for?

-- Add auth roles to have control from commandline for pong
+- Add auth roles to have control from commandline for pong - routes need to be thought of how to do it

-- Frontend sends /api/private/me request on hashchange?
+- change verify logged in status route

 - why 2 database plugins?

 - is it injectionsafe?

+- validate login is a real mess!! cleaned up..

+- implement "remember_me" feature? or get rid of it.

+- cleanup production mode: make setup-local script better, vite is not needed/turned off?

+- Allow users to set their preferred language as the default for subsequent visits

 -	```
 	There must be a matchmaking system: the tournament system should organize the matchmaking of the participants, and announce the next match
 	```
 -	```
 	The tournament system must work with or without user
 	registration
 	With the module: aliases are linked to registered